 Or, you can re-use the negotiated Word version of the agreement, but you can’t use the document generation system (which means there’s a risk that certain clauses are now out-of-date).

 For many, solving this problem is the holy grail of document generation.

 But there’s good news.
 The holy grail is coming.
 When Exari V5 ships in the first half of 2007, a big part of this problem will be solved.

 In simple terms, any document produced from Exari which then goes through a process of negotiations (typically in Word) will be able to be “round-tripped” back into Exari in a way that preserves any negotiated changes to the text of particular clauses.
-This means you’ll be able to save the answers given during document assembly, as well as the edits made during negotiations, and re-use them against the same template, or even against an updated version of that template.
+This means you’ll be able to save the answers given during document generation, as well as the edits made during negotiations, and re-use them against the same template, or even against an updated version of that template.
 So it doesn’t matter that the template has changed since last year.
 You simply load it all up and what’s relevant will be used, and the rest will be ignored.

 If this problem, or some variant of it, affects you, we’d love to hear from you.
-Every real world example helps us to fine tune the solution.
+Every real-world example helps us to fine-tune the solution.